Melissa Bosma

 Educator

-Welcome to the UTA Double Reed Day, held on April 5th!
+Welcome to the UTA Double Reed Day, held on March 7th from 8:00 am-4:00pm!
 We are so excited to see you and hear you again.
-This year we are thrilled to welcome Dr. Darrel Hale, Associate Professor of Bassoon at the University of North Texas and Dr. Euridice Alvarez, Assistant Professor of Oboe at Baylor University!
-As always, this is a free event for all participants and comes with a free pizza lunch for everyone who joins us.
+This year we are thrilled to welcome Jennifer Corning Lucio, Principal Oboist of the Fort Worth Symphony Orchestra and George Sakakeeny, Acting Principal Bassoonist of the Fort Worth Symphony Orchestra!
+As always, this is a free event for all participants.
 The solo contest is continuing this year!
 Stay tuned for exciting announcements regarding our faculty, schedule, and masterclass openings!

 UTA faculty Professors Melissa Bosma and Leslie Massenburg will be joined by a whole roster of brilliant guest artists and technicians - we’re so excited to share this lineup with you!
 Until then, take a look at the schedule.